Mavis Moyo

-Mavis Moyo is a veteran broadcaster of Radio Zimbabwe (ZBC Radio 4) and a founding member of the Federation of African Media Women Zimbabwe (FAMWZ 1985).
-During the 1980s and 1990s she was leading a project, which became known as Development Through Radio (DTR) across Zimbabwe and the entire Southern African region.
+Mavis Moyo (born 17 July 1929) is a Zimbabwean broadcaster, formerly of Radio Zimbabwe (ZBC Radio 4), and a founding member in 1985 and chairperson of the Federation of African Media Women Zimbabwe (FAMWZ), now known as Gender and Media Connect.
+During the 1980s and 1990s, she led a project that became known as Development Through Radio (DTR), across Zimbabwe and the entire Southern Africa region.